Chinese defy Hong Kong's protest gloom in hunt for bargain stocks

 Mainland investors have been undeterred, though, seeing opportunities to buy on the dip when the overall appetite for risk is dampened and valuations of Hong Kong stocks hover near three-year lows.

-Mainland investors continue to buy Hong Kong stocks as valuations hover near 3-year lows here
+(Graphic - Mainland investors continue to buy Hong Kong stocks as valuations hover near 3-yr lows, here)

 Still, there has been a tendency to shun local Hong Kong firms and chase mainland companies whose business operations derive revenue and profits mainly from outside of Hong Kong.

-Shares of another consumer bellwether, Haidilao International, also doubled this year, amid bets Beijing would roll out more measures to spur domestic consumption to shore up growth.
+Shares of another consumer bellwether, Haidilao International (6862.HK), also doubled this year, amid bets Beijing would roll out more measures to spur domestic consumption to shore up growth.

 Mainland investors are playing an increasingly significant part in the Hong Kong stock market, owning stakes of 20% or more in several dozen firms.

-Analysts believe in the long-run there is still abundant room for their exposure to Hong Kong stocks to keep rising, as their overall holdings are far from dominant and as the listings of tech giants, such as Alibaba, boost the offshore market’s attractiveness.
+Analysts believe in the long-run there is still abundant room for their exposure to Hong Kong stocks to keep rising, as their overall holdings are far from dominant and as the listings of tech giants, such as Alibaba (BABA.N)(9988.HK), boost the offshore market’s attractiveness.

 Editing by Sam Holmes